cchinchristopherj/Right-Whale-Convolutional-Neural-Network/README.md

 The training dataset for [Kaggle 2013 ICML Whale Challenge](https://www.kaggle.com/c/the-icml-2013-whale-challenge-right-whale-redux) can be accessed [here](https://www.kaggle.com/c/the-icml-2013-whale-challenge-right-whale-redux/data) by selecting "train_2.zip" and clicking "Download"

 The Kaggle challenge was to differentiate between short audio recordings of ambient noise vs right whale upcalls.
-A Convolutional Neural Network approach was chosen, with the final model architecture depicted in the attached "cnn-architecture.png" file:
+A Convolutional Neural Network approach was chosen:
 - A spectrogram was first taken of every audio file in the training set
 - The spectrogram's contrast was enhanced both horizontally (temporal dimension) and vertically (frequency dimension) by removing extreme values and implementing a sliding mean.
 Performing these two pre-processing steps separately on the original training set resulted in a new dataset twice as long.
 - All spectrograms were resized to (64x64x1) to ensure uniformity in input shape and facilitate input to the CNN